-The commissioning process for research can also be directed toward application through the use of the EMPAC Impact Capacity Rating – click here to access: EMPAC IMPACT CAPACITY RATING to help fine tune how research is developed for usefulness and application as well as on what particular policing priority topic.
+The commissioning process for research is underpinned through the use of the EMPAC Impact Capacity Rating – click here to access: http://www.empac.org.uk/empacs-research-impact-tool-attracts-growing-interest/ to help fine tune how research is developed for usefulness and application as well as on what particular policing priority topic.
 EMPAC has a strong media partner too in Policing Professional, the UK’s largest selling policing publication with both a print and digital reach, to help with communicating ideas for practitioners to use in the workplace.
 EMPAC doesn’t just want to encourage good ideas it wants to see them used!

 REGIONAL RISK, THREAT, HARM